lltyk/tapestry-wro4j/README.md

 This can be turned off with the WRO4JSymbolConstants.AUTO_ENABLE_WRO_FILTER symbol.

+## 0.9.6
+Switching default JS minimizer to YUI, since closure compiler was conflicting with Tapestry 5.3.3/Underscore 1.3.3

 ## 0.9.5
 Tapestry 5.3.3
 Added symbols for disabling automatic adding of transformers in WRO4JSymbolConstants